Watch Parties: Where to Watch Soccer in Atlanta

 You know you will find cold beer, great vibes and excited soccer fans at Atlanta’s oldest Irish bar.
 Limerick Junction Pub has been a staple in the Virginia-Highlands neighborhood since 1988.
 You will meet no stranger at this friendly bar.

-Where: 822 North Highland Avenue Northeast
+Where: 822 North Highland Avenue NE

 Meehan’s Public House